 Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance Any animals (including snakes, tortoises and lizards) directly threatened by the clearing or construction activities should be removed to a safe location outside of the construction area by the ECO or other suitably qualified/experienced person.
 All trenches, open excavations and fence lines should be inspected on a daily basis (first thing in the morning) for any trapped fauna (particularly small mammals and reptiles).
 These should be removed to a safe location outside of the construction area by the ECO or other suitably qualified / experienced person.
 Faunal ladders to be installed in all temporary water storage areas.
 The development footprint may need to be flushed prior to completion of the perimeter fence to ensure that no large mammals become trapped within the development site.
-All faunal mortalities are to be reported to the ESA, who must maintain a register of faunal mortalities.
-The ESA must maintain a register of all faunal observations within the development site.
 EPC Contractor Implementation of the actions detailed here.
 Throughout the construction phase.
-ESA and ECO.
+Site ECO and ECO.
 Daily Weekly environmental checklists.
 Monthly environmental control reports.